arungudelli/angularjswiki/content/en/fontawesome/fa-stream.md

-## Change Stream icon size
+## Change fa-stream icon size
-To increase Stream font awesome icon size, use the fa-lg (33% increase), fa-2x, fa-3x, fa-4x, or fa-5x classes along with icon class fa-stream.
+To increase fa-stream font awesome icon size, use the fa-lg (33% increase), fa-2x, fa-3x, fa-4x, or fa-5x classes along with icon class fa-stream.

 Increase in icon size will be relative to their parent container.